korney4eg/korney4eg.github.io/exercises/_posts/2021-01-01-phase1-advanced-shell-scripting.md

 difficulty: 3
 ---

 You probably know programm [ps](https://man7.org/linux/man-pages/man1/ps.1.html), that allow to see a lot of information about given process.
-Your task would be to write bash script that will get `pid` (process id) and shows following information:
+Your task would be to write bash script `proc_info.sh` that will get `pid` (process id) and shows following information:

 <!--more-->